WP-API/node-wpapi/README.md

 ## Installation

 `node-wpapi` works both on the server or in the browser.
-Node.js version 8 or higher is required, and the latest LTS release is recommended.
+Node.js version 8.6 or higher (or version 8.2.1 with the `--harmony` flag) is required, and the latest LTS release is recommended.

 In the browser `node-wpapi` officially supports the latest two versions of all evergreen browsers, and Internet Explorer 11.